North America Has Lost 3 Billion Birds, Scientists Say

 Over the past half-century, North America has lost more than a quarter of its entire bird population, or around 3 billion birds.

-That's according to a new estimate published in the journal Science by researchers who brought together a variety of information that's been collected on 529 bird species since 1970.
+That's according to a new estimate published in the journal Science by researchers who brought together a variety of information that has been collected on 529 bird species since 1970.

-"We saw this tremendous net loss across the entire bird community," says Ken Rosenberg, an applied conservation scientist at The Cornell Lab of Ornithology in Ithaca, N.Y.
+"We saw this tremendous net loss across the entire bird community," says Ken Rosenberg, an applied conservation scientist at the Cornell Lab of Ornithology in Ithaca, N.Y.
 "By our estimates, it's a 30% loss in the total number of breeding birds."

 Rosenberg and his colleagues already knew that a number of bird populations had been decreasing.

-Note: An earlier version of this story misspelled Kristen Ruegg's first name as Kristin.